spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

 **Persistent URL:** Provide a link to the Item that you are describing, if available.

 **Collection Image URL:** Provide a link to an image file that will represent the collection.

+**5.2.3 Series**

+A series describes documents arranged in accordance with a filing system or maintained as a unit because they result from the same accumulation or filing process, or the same activity; have a particular form; or because of some other relationship.
+[32]_

+SpokenWeb sometimes uses series to capture the way in which reading series have been named and branded.

+**Example of using the series field**

+General Example:
+Collection Name: Spoken Web Archive of the Present Series Title: Listening Practices
+Sub-series: Virtual Listening Practice 2020

+General Example:
+Collection Name: Véhicule Art (Montréal) Inc. fonds (P027) Series Title: A/V Material

+Specific Example:
+Collection Name: SGW POETRY READING SERIES
+Series Title: Poetry 1

 ----